Richtersveld & West coast 2020

 After breakfast we continue our journey and follow the Orange River further west.
 We exit the 4×4 section near Vioolsdrift.
 Again we Camp on the river Banks for the night.

-After spending a glorious 2 days in the Richtersveld, We leave the park and head back towards Alexander Bay and Port Nolloth.
+After spending a glorious 3 days in the Richtersveld, We leave the park and head back towards Alexander Bay and Port Nolloth.
 We turn south and travel past Kleinzee, the De Beers diamond mine.
 We had towards Hondeklip bay for the night.
-Tonight we will sleep in the Hondeklip Bay accommodation and eat in their restaurant if you don’t feel like cooking.
+Tonight we will sleep in the Hondeklip Bay accommodation and eat in their restaurant.
+The best seafood around and tonight it is on the Bluerhino account.

 After breakfast we head South towards the Groenrivier mouth.
 We enter the park and drive along the beach to our campsite.
-This area is well known for the Vygie flowers.
+This area is spectacular and round off a great tour.

 Tour specific comments